opeeyum/CS_Subjects/DBMS/transaction_management_DB.md

 Where N1, N2, ..., N*n* are the number of operation with the transaction T1, T2, ..., T*n*.

 ## Recoverable Schedule
-If in a schedule any transaction(T1 say) reads the value of the variable that has been updated by an uncommitted transaction(T2 say) then, T1 should get committed until T2 gets committed, if so schedule is said to be Recoverable schedule.
+If in a schedule, any transaction(day T1), reads the value of the variable, that has been updated by an uncommitted transaction(say T2) then, T1 should not get committed until T2 gets committed (OR, T1 should commit only after T2), if so schedule is said to be Recoverable schedule.

 ## Cascadeless Schedule
-If in a schedule any transaction does not read the value of a variable upon which an uncommitted transaction has operated, then schedule is said to be Cascadeless schedule.
+If in a schedule, any transaction does not read the value of a variable upon which an uncommitted transaction has operated, then schedule is said to be Cascadeless schedule.

 ## Strict Schedule
 If in a schedule any transaction neither reads nor writes the value of a variable upon which an uncommitted transaction has operated, then schedule is said to be Strict schedule.